-And although Jesus was sinless, He gave us an example to follow when He “was baptized of John in Jordan” (Mark 1:9, 10).
+Although Jesus was sinless, He gave us an example to follow when He “was baptized of John in Jordan” (Mark 1:9, 10).
 And He instructed His disciples saying, “Go ye therefore, and teach all nations, baptizing them … Teaching them to observe all things whatsoever I have commanded you” (Matthew 28:19, 20).

-Baptism represents following Christ into His death, burial, and resurrection.
-“Therefore we are buried with him by baptism into death: that like as Christ was raised up from the dead by the glory of the Father, even so we also should walk in newness of life.
+This ceremony represents following Christ into His death, burial, and resurrection.
+Paul wrote, “Therefore we are buried with him by baptism into death: that like as Christ was raised up from the dead by the glory of the Father, even so we also should walk in newness of life.
 For if we have been planted together in the likeness of his death, we shall be also in the likeness of his resurrection: Knowing this, that our old man is crucified with him, that the body of sin might be destroyed, that henceforth we should not serve sin” (Romans 6:4-6).

 Check out our Bible Answers page for more information on a variety of topics.